EmilyFabulous

 No-Knead Bread with unbleached flour (no rosemary)

 • Parchment paper is a must!
-Because the dough for this bread is so sticky, the parchment paper will not only help you move it into the hot dutch oven, it will also keep it from sticking to the pan itself.
+Because the dough for this bread is so sticky, the parchment paper will not only help you move it into the hot Dutch oven, but it will also keep it from sticking to the pan itself.

 rosemary bread in dutch oven with parchment paper